Last updated on July 22nd, 2021

 Disney is reopening the doors to its magical kingdoms after months of closures due to the coronavirus pandemic.
-With travel to the Happiest Place On Earth now beginning once again, it’s the perfect time to read up on the company’s Disney Rewards program.
+While it is important to note that some Disney attractions remain closed (check with Walt Disney World Resorts or Disneyland ahead of time), travel to the Happiest Place On Earth is now beginning once again.
+It’s the perfect time to read up on the company’s Disney Rewards program.
 Here’s our helpful guide to the Disney Rewards program, including its companion Chase credit cards.

 What Are Disney Rewards?

 For nearly a century, The Walt Disney Company has been stimulating our imaginations using the magic of storytelling and animation.
 As time passes, Disney’s signature characters continue to hold a special place in our hearts.

 A playground for children and adults alike, Disney’s vacation destinations will tickle your fancy as you meet memorable characters and pose for photos, explore Disney-themed rides and hands-on activities, and enjoy movie-themed action parks, food, and vacation resorts.
 Dining, attractions, entertainment, and shopping – Disney has it all – and you can use Disney Rewards to help make a dream vacation a reality.

 The Disney Rewards program is a no-frills loyalty rewards program targeted primarily for those who love the House of Mouse.
 Unlike other hotel rewards programs, there are no membership tiers here; members can create a free account to manage their rewards, check their Rewards Dollars balance, request a Redemption Card, transfer rewards to a Redemption Card, and more.

 Disney Rewards Dollars are earned by making purchases using Disney’s two co-branded Visa® cards, issued by Chase Bank: